mberndtgen/infracode/tf_wordpress_server/README.md

-# tf_chef_server
+# tf_wordpress_server
-Terraform module for setting up a bare server with a pre-installed Chef client.
+Terraform module for setting up a bare server for using with wordpress.
+Creates an elastic ip and DNS record, too.

 ## Assumptions